LeeTaylorLondon/Computer-Science-Exam-Revision/README.md

     Please enter either of the following strings below:
-        'random' - Questions will be chosen at random 'order' - Questions will be called in order learned
+        'random' - Questions will be chosen at random 'order' - Questions will be called in order learned 'orderx' - Each question will be called x times.
+Questions are in order learned.

     Enter choice:
 Typing <b>'random'</b> and pressing <b>enter</b>, random questions will be asked to no end.